-The literal meaning of Yutu Dugitj can be both ‘a seed growing’ or ‘a grey hair sprouting.’
-Margaret Gamuti explains that Yutu Dugitj is also a metaphor for the senior and young women coming together at their art centre to share skills and ideas, to work side-by-side while they make their weaving’s.
+The literal meaning of Yuttu Dugitj can be both ‘a seed growing’ or ‘a grey hair sprouting.’
+Margaret Gamuti explains that Yuttu Dugitj is also a metaphor for the senior and young women coming together at their art centre to share skills and ideas, to work side-by-side while they make their weaving’s.
 The collaborative lampshade project with Koskela has attracted many younger generation artist’s.

 Milingimbi Art and Culture and Koskela began working together in early 2016.
 Our partnership began ambitiously with two large scale woven ‘reflection pods’ commissioned by Westpac bank for their corporate headquarters in Sydney.
 Yuwaalaraay designer Lucy Simpson developed the concept for the ‘reflection pods’ as a way of creating intimate meeting spaces.